hnguyentt/hnguyentt.github.io/_posts/2020-06-03-Cats-are-a-joke-of-ResNet50.md

 ><i class="fa fa-sticky-note-o" aria-hidden="true"></i> **Note:** I forgot to convert heatmap from `BRG` to `RGB` so the GradCAM should be maximum for cold colors.

-But at the end of the day, hoooman broke cats' heart when finally ResNet50 recognized one cat sticker but hooman labelled it as a dog.
+But at the end of the day, hoooman is the species who broke cats' heart when finally ResNet50 recognized one cat sticker but hooman labelled it as a dog.

 ![hooman](../assets/images/gradCAM/wrong_label.png)